karamithat/react-task/README.md

 <p>
     This is a simple task manager. <br/>
-    Source code for creating a task management app in React and TypeScript.</br>
+    Source code for creating a task management app in React.</br>
     Each task can be given a title and a description and assigned a process label.</br>
     You can also delete a task.
     Sass is used for styling.